mobxjs/mobx/packages/eslint-plugin-mobx/README.md

 Makes sure that `makeObservable` annotates all fields defined on class or object literal.
 Autofix adds `field: true` for each missing field.
-To exclue a field, annotate it using `field: false`.
+To exclude a field, annotate it using `field: false`.
 Does not support fields introduced by constructor (`this.foo = 5`).
-Does not warn about annotated non-exsiting fields (there is runtime check, but the autofix removing the field could be handy...).
+Does not warn about annotated non-exsiting fields (there is a runtime check, but the autofix removing the field could be handy...).

 ### mobx/missing-make-observable

-*When using decorators (eg `@observable foo = 5`)*, makes sure that `makeObservable(this)` is being called in constructor.
+*When using decorators (eg `@observable foo = 5`)*, makes sure that `makeObservable(this)` is being called in a constructor.

 ### mobx/unconditional-make-observable